Frequently asked questions

 No. Monash Health accepts scanned copies of all documents to support applications.
 They must be true, exact copies of the originals.

-If I am matched with another health provider rather than Monash Health during first round of GNMP PMCV match, can I still apply to Monash in Round 2 or the late vacancy round?
+If I am matched with another health provider rather than Monash Health during first round of PMCV match, can I still apply to Monash Health at a later stage?

-If you are matched to any organisation in the first round of GNMP PMCV you will be unable to participate in Round 2 or late vacancy round of offers.
-It is important to remember that any offer made through GNMP PMCV is binding and you are ineligible to receive an offer from any other organisation that participates in GNMP PMCV unless you meet their exceptional circumstance criteria.
+If you are matched to any organisation in the first round of the PMCV process you will be unable to participate in any late vacancy round of offers.
+It is important to remember that any offer made through PMCV is binding and you are ineligible to receive an offer from any other organisation that participates in PMCV unless you meet their exceptional circumstance criteria.

 References